takanory/slides/20220429pyconus/index.rst

 ..
 In "Events API over HTTP",
    User messages will be Events API and Events API directly over HTTP.
-   The protocl requires a public HTTP endpoint.
+   The protocol requires a public HTTP endpoint.

 Socket Mode